mgrauer/booklist/index.md

 * The Innovator's Dilemma 5
 * The Lessons of History 5
 * Understanding Variation, The Key to Managing Chaos 3.5

-* WIP The Anatomy of Fascism
-* WIP Show Your Work
-* WIP Orbiting the Giant Hairball
-* WIP Good Strategy Bad Strategy
-* WIP Modern Software Engineering
-* WIP The Seven Habits of Highly Effective People
-* WIP Thinking in Bets
-* WIP Silence in the Age of Noise
-* WIP The Fish that Ate the Whale

 # 2023 (24)